NicolasRenault/mi18n/README.md

 #### Translate in Javascript

-The `translate` method is the method that will translate the website.
+The `translate` method is the method that will translate a single string.
 It takes two arguments:

 -   `key`: The translation key.
 -   `lang`: The language to translate to from the `translation object`.

 ```js
 twoMi18n.translate("hello", "fr"); // Bonjour
 ```

 You can use any type of language code, are even create new ones.

 **If you pass a language that is not in the `translation object`, it will try the first 2 letters.**
 This behavior is useful if you want to specify language variations depending on the location.
 For example `en-GB`.